yuulive/et/README.md

 In a hot pot you can only query in two different ways.
 You can check the contents of an array or the attribute/values of an object.

-hotpot-db offers the developer a simple QueryBuilder that allows you to conveniently write and read your queries.
+et offers the developer a simple QueryBuilder that allows you to conveniently write and read your queries.

 #### Querying Arrays
 ```rust